 21L.703 Studies in Drama

 Intensive study of an important topic or period in drama.
 Close analysis of major plays, enriched by critical readings and attention to historical and theatrical contexts.
 Instruction and practice in oral and written communication through student presentations and research essays.
 Previously taught topics include: Renaissance Drama; Shakespeare with his Contemporaries; Oscar Wilde; and Stoppard and Company.
+May be repeated for credit with permission of instructor if content differs.
 Limited to 12.

 This class has no prerequisites.

 21L.703 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by M. Gubar.
+It will be available in the Spring semester, and will be instructed by S. Raman.

 This class counts for a total of 12 credits.
 This class counts as a HASS H. This class counts as a CI-M.